-The Voluntary Observing Ship (VOS, Kent et al., 2009 CWP) scheme, which is a ship-based meteorology network, and the Ship of Opportunity Program (SOOP, Goni et al., 2009 CWP), which deploys XBTs and other underway ocean measurements, are both based primarily on ocean access provided by the commercial shipping industry as well as on opportunistic use of research vessels.
+The VOS [38] scheme, which is a ship-based meteorology network, and the SOOP [27], which deploys XBTs and other underway measurements, are both based primarily on ocean access provided by the commercial shipping industry as well as on opportunistic use of research vessels.
 For this reason the two networks have many common aspects, and both are considered in this section.
 VOS and SOOP are mature networks with valuable historical data records.
-They both have substantial challenges to adapt to the changing observing system as well as to changes in the commercial shipping industry.
+They both have challenges to adapt to the changing observing system as well as to changes in the commercial shipping industry.